McKhanster/re-genx/README.md

    - **Desktop**: Click and drag left/right to orbit 360° around your familiar (0.005 radians per pixel)
    - **Mobile**: Touch and swipe left/right to rotate the camera
    - The camera stays at eye level (1.2 units/4 feet above ground) at 8-unit radius
-   - Camera looks slightly downward to see both creature and circular ground platform (5-unit radius)
+   - Camera looks slightly downward at point (0, 0.5, 0) to see both creature and circular ground platform (5-unit radius)

 5. **Open the HUD Menu**:
    - Click the "▼ MENU" button at the top-center of the screen (changes to "▲ CLOSE" when open)